nsarathy/Markey/README.md

 ## client
 ### Account.java
 Objects of this class represent an account of a user.
+- Instance variables:
+-   private String username
+    private String password
+- parameterized constructor
+- getters and setters
+- toString()

 ### CartNotTrackableException.java
 This exception is thrown when there's an error reading a cart of a customer

 ### Client.java
-Handles connection to the server and transfer of data between the client and server
+Handles connection to the server and transfer of data between the client and server Sends a line of specific regex to server as a request, reads server's response

 ### CreateAccount.java
-The methods of this class are called to create an account for a user
+The methods of this class are called to create an account for a user To create a new account on Markey
+- Instance variables:
+    - private String accountType : seller or buyer type
+    - private boolean accountSignal : chose to be seller or customer (true if customer)
+- Parameterized constructor
+- instance variables have getters and setters
+- public boolean checkingFields(String username, String password, boolean check) : checks validity of fields
+- public boolean checkUsername(String username) : checks if username is already taken
+- public boolean checkLength(String username) : checks if username is empty
+- public boolean checkIfLetter(String username) : cheks if username has valid characters
+- public boolean checkPassword(String password) : checks if password is empty
+- public void writeAccount(Account newAccount, boolean check) : updates data with user details
+- public void main() : prompts user to input details to create account

 ### CreateAccountGUI.java
 The GUI for creating an account